-- If you have entered both a start time and an end time for a particular event, you can show the duration of this event as a bar below the time axis by clicking Design | Properties | Show Duration Bars. - You can view pop-up comments and attached objects by clicking the comment icon paperclip icon just as in the other views. - The Numbering Scheme icon ☐ of the Home tab lets you apply sequential numbers to the branches of the Timeline according to their order in the Timeline Outline.
-When your timeline has several levels of branches, it will help you identify which main branch the different subbranches belong to. - As in the other views, you can also use the Apply Branch Focus icon of the View tab to restrict the display to a particular branch.
+- If you have entered both a start time and an end time for a particular event, you can show the duration of this event as a bar below the time axis by clicking View | Show Duration Bars in the Timeline Tools tab. - You can view pop-up comments and attached objects by clicking the comment icon paperclip icon \emptyset just as in the other views. - The Numbering Scheme icon of the Timeline Tools tab or Home tab lets you apply sequential numbers to the branches of the Timeline according to their order in the Timeline Outline.
+When your timeline has several levels of branches, it will help you identify which main branch the different sub-branches belong to. - As in the other views, you can also use the Apply Branch Focus icon of the View tab to restrict the display to a particular branch.
 Click the Clear Branch Focus icon to view the entire timeline again.